lime-j/DeepFSPIS/README.md

 ![teasor](https://raw.githubusercontent.com/lime-j/DeepFSPIS/main/teaser.png)

+Demo is avaliable at [here](https://replicate.com/lime-j/deepfspis)!

 ## Code

-Currently, we have released the inference code of DeepFSPIS.
-(My training code is messy, will release after refactoring.)

-The released checkpoints are trained with BSDS500 Train-set and the first 5000 image (in the ascending alphabetical order of their filename) from MS-COCO.
+The released checkpoints are trained with BSDS500 Train-set and the first 10000 image (in the ascending alphabetical order of their filename) from MS-COCO.

 ### Dependencies